 8 Bonus Tips from our Outdoorsy Friends:

-Karen of Play Outside Guide loves the Aventura clothing line (check out this gorgeous woman’s poncho made with 55% organic cotton!) as well as Ecoths (we love their Men’s Aaron long sleeve pullover made with 60% organic cotton!).
+Karen of Play Outside Guide loves the Aventura clothing line (check out this gorgeous woman’s poncho made with 55% organic cotton!) as well as Ecoths (we love their Men’s Barrett sweater made with 100% cotton!).
 Double bonus: Ecoths donates 3 meals to the needy for every item purchased.

 Susan over at Mountain Mom & Tots has another 50 awesome ways for you and your family to go green this year.